caolan/async/README.md

 * arr - An array to iterate over
 * iterator(item, callback) - A function to apply to each item in the array.
-  The iterator is passed a callback which must be called once it has completed with an error (which can be null) and an array of results.
+  The iterator is passed a callback(err, results) which must be called once it has completed with an error (which can be null) and an array of results.
 * callback(err, results) - A callback which is called after all the iterator functions have finished, or an error has occurred.
 Results is an array containing the concatenated results of the iterator function.